Lukc/dodb/README.md

 │           └── 0000000005.json -> ../../../data/0000000005.json
 ```

-Now the attribute correspond to a directory (blue, red, violet, etc.) containing a symlink for each related object.
+Now the attribute corresponds to a directory (blue, red, violet, etc.) containing a symlink for each related object.

 Finally, we want to sort cars based on the `keywords` attribute.
 This is a n-n relation, each car may have several keywords, each keyword may be related to several cars.